IgniteUI/igniteui-docfx/en/components/mask.md

 </igx-input-group>
 ```

-As a result a '%' sign should be appended to the value on blur (i.e. when the user clicks outside the input) and will be removed once the input gets focus!
+As a result, a '%' sign should be appended to the value on blur (i.e. when the user clicks outside the input) and will be removed once the input gets focus!

 <div class="sample-container loading" style="height: 100px">
     <iframe id="mask-sample4-iframe" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/mask-sample-4" onload="onSampleIframeContentLoaded(this);"></iframe>